 Transtec after you have talked to your doctor.

-breathing, hives, fainting, yellowing of the skin and eyes (also called jaundice), remove the transdermal patch and call your doctor
+or breathing, hives, fainting, yellowing of the skin and eyes (also called jaundice), remove the transdermal patch and call

 Some people may have withdrawal symptoms when they have used strong pain relievers for a long time and stop using them.